Why this matters

 How to read the numbers

-Where the model is provisional, it says so in the assumption log: APAC FX uses USD/CHF as a proxy because the country mix is not disclosed; FY2025 KOF construction series is incomplete (Q4 not yet published) so the regression sample stops at FY2024.
+The provisional points are visible in the model.
+APAC FX uses USD/CHF as a proxy because the country mix is not disclosed.
+The FY2025 KOF construction series is incomplete because Q4 is not yet published, so the regression sample stops at FY2024.

 Next iteration